iDigitalFlame/ThunderStorm/docs/Quickstart.md

 bash cirrus/build.sh
 ```

-Should take less than a minute and a new file `./bin/cirrus` should be present
+This should take less than a minute and a new file `./bin/cirrus` should be present
-now.
+in the `bin` directory now.

 If you have any errors, running the `go mod tidy` command will fix those, then
 just re-run the command above.

 ## Loading Profiles

-This walkthrough will give you a _very_ basic into Profiles as they are very complex
+This walkthrough will give you a _very_ basic introduction into Profiles as they
-utilities that can be used in cool ways.
+are very complex utilities that can be used in cool ways.

 First off, go ahead and issue the command: